mkeeter/fidget/README.md

 These are deliberately not published to [https://crates.io](crates.io), because they're demo applications and not complete end-user tools.

+The repository also includes `libfive-import`, a simple tool to import the supported subset of [`libfive`](https://libfive.com)'s binary format.

 ## Platforms
 At the moment, the JIT supports three platforms: